d2l-ai/d2l-en/chapter_installation/index.md

 ## Installing Miniconda

-The simplest way to get going will be to install
 The simplest way to get going will be to install [Miniconda](https://conda.io/en/latest/miniconda.html).
 The Python 3.x version is required.
 You can skip the following steps if conda has already been installed.